DanielJMoser/ObsidianVault/Musik/Lyrics/Coffee And Cigarettes/Coffee and Cigarettes.md

-Do you strife for happiness or is it just jealousy?
+Do you strive for happiness or is it just jealousy?